Atlanta Wrongful Death Attorneys

 - Nursing home abuse and accidents

 In addition to seeking compensation, you can also seek punitive damages in your wrongful death case.
 You may seek compensation for funeral and probate costs, lost financial support, and emotional pain and suffering.
 Punitive damages are sought as a means to hold the responsible parties accountable for their actions.
-These cases can be complicated and time-consuming, but the wrongful death attorneys of Wood Craig & Avery are here to help you from start to finish.
+These cases can be complicated and time-consuming, but the wrongful death attorneys of Wood Craig Miller are here to help you from start to finish.

 Who Can File a Wrongful Death Claim in Georgia?